 Come renew your connections to colleagues while journeying forward through an immersive grounding of how many Asian immigrants were first greeted as newcomers during the Exclusion era; explore themes of detention then and now; preview latest research on the AA and NH/PI nonprofit landscape; participate in timely discussions about building and sustaining racial justice strategies in philanthropy inclusive of AA and NH/PI communities; and much more!

 This year, our maximum capacity is very limited!
-We will cap the convening at 150 attendees, so reserve your spot today!
+We cap the convening at 150 attendees.

 Early Bird Member Rate: $400 (March 9 – April 5)